ArgonDesign/alogic/doc/statements.md

 _acc_ and enter the loop, and from then on the loop body would execute once every cycle (assuming no flow control stalls on p_in), until _acc_ becomes 0.

-### Structured loops
+### Structured loops (control)

 Structured `do`, `while`, and `for` loops are syntactic sugar and are rewritten by the compiler in terms of the primitive `loop` statement.
 When determining the cycle behaviour of these structured loops, consider their rewriting.
-Given that the rewritings introduce control statements after the loop body, structured loops need not have a control statement at the end of their body.
+Note in particular that an implicit `fence` is always inserted at the end of the loop body and so does not need to be written.

-#### `do` loop
+#### `do` loop (control)

 The common rear testing `do` loop is written as: